emiledecosterd/linalg/README.md

 make
 ```

-A series of tests will be run.
+The program performs a series of simple tests.
 You can modify these tests directly in the `tests.c` file.

 ## Authors

 * **Emile Décosterd** - *Initial work* - [emiledecosterd](https://github.com/emiledecosterd)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/emiledecosterd/linalg/graphs/contributors) who participated in this project.

 ## License